-Perhaps the most straightforward way to increase generalization ability is to simply train with more data.
-Doing so allows the model to learn a broader and more diverse set of patterns, reducing the risk of overfitting to specific data points and better capturing underlying relationships that generalize well to unseen data.
-However, as listening tests are costly, it is difficult to rate a large amount of samples in one test.
-Researchers have therefore been interested in training SSQA models with data from multiple listening test datasets.
-A naive method is to simply pool several datasets into one large training set.
-However, some claim that such an approach suffers from a so-called ``\textit{corpus effect}'' as defined in \cite{p1401}.
+Perhaps the most straightforward way to increase the generalization ability is \textbf{multiple-dataset training} by simply pooling several listening test datasets into one large training set.
+In fact, this multiple-dataset training has been adopted in some research papers \cite{nisqa, utmosv2, sq-ast}.
+However, this approach has an issue regarding the phenomenon called the ``\textit{corpus effect}'' as defined in \cite{p1401}.
 The corpus effect refers to the problem of the same type of speech receiving different scores on different listening tests.
 For instance, it was reported that the same TTS system received a lower score when systems with higher qualities were present in the listening test \cite{back-to-the-future}.
 This is because MOS can be affected by listener preferences and the range of conditions included in one listening test.
 The latter is sometimes called the ``range-equalizing bias'' \cite{range-equalizing-bias}.

-A traditional approach to deal with this problem is to define a set of common anchors to be included in all listening test datasets.
-However, if the datasets used different sources, then they often do not contain the same anchors.
-The bias-aware loss was proposed in \cite{biaw-aware-loss} to assign different weights to different datasets, with the cost of a complicated training process.
-Listener modeling \cite{mbnet, ldnet} could solve the listener bias problem, with the requirement of listener labels.
-Recently, the AlignNet was proposed \cite{alignnet}, with a much simpler training process compared to the bias-aware loss but better performance.
+A pioneering attempt to solve this problem is the bias-aware loss \cite{biaw-aware-loss}, which attempts to assign different weights to different datasets, with the cost of a complex training process.
+Recently, AlignNet has been proposed \cite{alignnet}, with a much simpler training process than the bias-aware loss but higher performance.